Chart Color Schemes

 Towong is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch employs VIC State Government's Regional/LGA projections from 2023, adjusting using weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group are applied across all areas for the years 2032 to 2041.
-Future projections indicate a decline in overall population over this period.
-The area's population is expected to decrease by 646 persons by 2041, while specific age cohorts like the 25 to 34 group are projected to grow by 72 people.
+For areas not covered by this data, AreaSearch employs VIC State Government's Regional/LGA projections from 2023 with adjustments made via weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group are applied across all areas for years 2032 to 2041.
+Projections indicate a decline in overall population, with Towong's population expected to decrease by 646 persons by 2041.
+However, specific age cohorts like the 25-34 age group are projected to grow, with an increase of 72 people anticipated.

 Frequently Asked Questions - Population